Dancheg97/pack/README.md

 > **Warning!** Project is in alpha stage, API's might be changed.

-Pack is utility that aims to simplify user interaction with pacman, automate some operations and provide additional functionality for software delivery.

-Pack can be used to push your packages to [pacman resgistries](https://fmnx.su/core/registry) and install software from them.
-You can test it on our [public gitea instance](https://fmnx.su/core/-/packages).

-Pack API differs from pacman - it is much smaller.
-For example, flag `-q`, or `--quick`, can be used as shortcut alternative to `--noconfirm`.
-Some other flags also might be changed, run `pack -Sh`, `pack -Rh`, `pack -Ph`, `pack -Oh` to get full description for pack commands.
+Pack is package manager that works as a wrapper over pacman and provides additional functionality for software delivery, distributed registry management with much simpler API.
+With pack you can push your packages to compatible registries and provide your software as a links to simplify software access for end-user.

 ---